Salt Lake City, UT

 (broadcasted live)

-Dr. Sather-Wagstaff is in her third year as a rotating Program Director at NSF focused on sustainable, systemic change around intersectional racial equity in the AGEP program and intersectional gender equity in the ADVANCE program.
-She is a Professor of Mathematical and Statistical Sciences at Clemson University, an award-winning researcher, instructor, mentor, and DEIA practitioner with expertise around intersectionality, racial justice, gender equity, disability/accessibility, and LGBTQIA+ issues.
+Dr. Sather-Wagstaff is an Associate Provost at Framingham State University.
+Before this, she was a rotating Program Director at NSF focused on sustainable, systemic change around intersectional racial equity in the AGEP program and intersectional gender equity in the ADVANCE program.
+She was also a Professor of Mathematical and Statistical Sciences at Clemson University.
+Dr. Sather-Wagstaff is an award-winning researcher, instructor, mentor, and DEIA practitioner with expertise around intersectionality, racial justice, gender equity, disability/accessibility, and LGBTQIA+ issues.

 Schedule (SLC 2025)